AmbujJauhari/AmbujJauhari.github.io/_posts/2017-04-25-Near-real-time-monitoring-with-spring-boot-influxdb-and-grafana.md

 In the constructor we are just establishing the connection with InfluxDB and created a batchPoints, in the set method we are creating a point and adding to the batchpoints and writing to influxdb when the batch breaches the threshold limit.

 If you see the set method here, you can see that we have not defined how our measurement or table will look like i.e we have not defined any particular schema, it is created dynamically and hence influxdb offers a schema less protocol.

+It seems that grafana is not able to read measurements if it has '.' in its name so i have created a class MetricNameMapping whose valueOf function will replace the '.' from the metric's name.

 Please note that we can do all other sorts of optimization here which involves batching and buffered flushing of data.
 This is just for learning purpose.